Why is the Oakland Police Helicopter flying now?

 - ARGUS crashed in 1973 killing two Oakland Police officers.
 Several reports say the pilot was shot in the head by a sniper and a group even claimed it yet the final report says it was a mechanical failure even though the pilot had a bullet hole in his head.
 Fishy?

-While ARGUS has been grounded it still flew in emergency situations such as the death of four OPD officers in March of 2009 and the Oscar Grant riots.
-It was even here over my house last month after someone was robbed, shot and killed out front.
-The ghetto bird was here in seconds so it had to have already been flying on another mission.
-It was here before the cops or ambulance so I would say it is a valuable asset to Oakland’s Police Department and fighting crime.
+While ARGUS has been grounded for like 5 years it has still flown in a few emergency situations such as the death of four Oakland Police Officers in March of 2009 and the Oscar Grant riots as well as all of the Occupy Oakland protest.
+The police helicopter was even here over my house last month after someone was robbed, shot and killed out front.
+The helicopter was here in seconds so it had to have already been flying on another mission.
+It was here before the police, firefighters or ambulance so I would say it is a valuable asset to Oakland’s Police Department and fighting crime.
 I also kind of miss the sound of the ghetto bird circling around at night.
 It’s something I grew up with.
 I remember when we were kids whenever the ghetto bird was over our hood we would purposely scatter and pretend to be running or hiding.
 It worked we got spotlighted one night and were all so happy but scared at the same time.

 One simple solution to budget cuts would to be to hop on board the drone train.
 Congress is forcing the FAA to open up US skies to drones for use by Government Agencies.
 I feel this could really help keep our budget under wrap and the streets safer.
 However there are many possible problems as discussed in this article.